About My Offerings

 Mini-Breaks / Workshops

-Dates for 2022 are now scheduled.
+Dates for 2023 TBA shortly.
 Combine a mini-break staying at a luxury gite complex and attend workshops on Permaculture and No-Dog gardening held at 'La Ferme du Moulin des Monts.'
 Please click here to find out more.

 Alternatively you may click the button below to visit La Ferme du Moulin des Mont's website.